Muldec/stash-wiki/FAQ.md

 # I'm unable to run the app on OSX or Linux
 Try running `chmod u+x stash-osx` or `chmod u+x stash-linux` to make the file executable.

+# How do I recover a forgotten username or password?
+User authentication was added as of Stash build 707bd09.
+Stash saves login credentials in the config.yml file.
+You must reset both login and password if you have forgotten your password by doing the following:
+* Close your Stash process
+* Open the `config.yml` file found in your Stash directory with a text editor
+* Delete the `login` and `password` lines from the file and save Stash authentication should now be reset with no authentication credentials.

 # I have a question not answered here.
 Join the Stash [Discord server](https://discord.gg/2TsNFKt).